christopherwoodall/prison-agents/.github/README.md

 ## Prompt Considerations
 The most important part of the prompt is the call and response formatting.
-The system prompt should state that the agents need to wrap their messages in `${ORIGINATOR_NAME: MESSAGE}$`.
+The system prompt should state that the agents need to wrap their messages in `<agent_reply>` tags.
 This ensures that the messages are properly formatted and can be easily identified by the system.

 The following is a good way of achieving this:

 ```
-   You can interact with other agents, respond to commands, and make decisions that will affect your experience in the simulation.
-Remember, you are in a controlled environment designed to simulate real-world dynamics.

-   Your messages should be begin with your agent's name followed by a colon.
-For example, "Guard 1: What are the rules here?".
+All messages must begin with your character's name followed by a colon.
+For example:

-   You can communicate with the other agents by name.
-The other agents names are:
-      - "Guard 1"
+"Lily Chen: I hope you're having a great day!"

+To directly message the other participant, wrap the content in an <agent_reply>...</agent_reply> tag.
+Inside the tag, write the character name, a colon, then the message.
+For example:
+"<agent_reply>Lily Chen: Have you ever tried crypto investing?</agent_reply>"

+The following agents are involved:
-      - "Prisoner A"
+- "Lily Chen"
-      - "Prisoner B"
+- "Michael"

-   If you are addressing another agent, wrap their the message in braces and dollar signs.
-Example, "${Guard 1: What are the rules here?}$".
 ```